How Long Does It Take for a Deposited Check to Clear?

 • Deposit the check in person: If you deposit a check at a branch instead of using an ATM or your bank’s mobile deposit feature, you may be able to access your funds faster.
 Depositing a check at an ATM owned by another financial institution, on the other hand, could delay the process.

-• Time it right: If you deposit a check on a business day before the institution’s cut-off time, you won’t have to wait until the next business day for your bank to start processing the check.
-Cut-off times vary by institution but can’t be earlier than 2 p.m. for a branch deposit.
-Mobile deposit cut-off times are generally later — sometimes 8 p.m. or 9 p.m.
+• Time it right: If you deposit a check on a business day before the institution’s cut-off time, your bank may start processing the check that day.
+Cut-off times vary by institution but can’t be earlier than 2pm for an in-branch deposit.
+For checks deposited using your phone through a mobile banking app, cut-off times vary by institution and are often later in the day, sometimes into the evening.

 • Sign up for direct deposit: If your employer offers direct deposit, enrolling in the program will typically allow you to access your paycheck sooner.
-Banks and credit unions are legally required to clear direct-deposited funds the next business day after they receive them.
-However, some institutions clear direct-deposit funds right away.
+Banks and credit unions are legally required to make direct-deposited funds available the next business day after they receive them.
+However, some institutions clear direct deposit funds right away.

 • Choose a bank that offers quick check-clearing services: When searching for a new bank account, you may want to compare different banks’ policies regarding how quickly they clear checks.
-Some banks may advertise same-day availability of funds for deposits made in-branch, among other benefits.
+Some banks may advertise same-day availability of funds for deposits made in branches, among other benefits.

 What Affects the Speed at Which the Check Clears?

-How long it takes for a check to clear depends on multiple factors.
+How long a check takes to clear depends on multiple factors.
 These include:

-• Your bank’s policy: Each bank and credit union has its own policies and procedures for clearing checks, which can vary.
+• Your bank’s policy: Each bank and credit union has its own policies and procedures for clearing checks.

 • When you deposit the check: In most cases, banks won’t process a check during weekends and holidays.
 If you deposit a check on a Saturday at an ATM or via mobile deposit, for example, the bank won’t begin processing the check until Monday or, if Monday is a holiday, on Tuesday.